 - Each class will have a record on display of where the children end each day for the half term.
-At the end of the day, the Pupil of the Week must colour each child's relevant box with the appropriate colour (if they are absent, they are left blank). - At the end of the week, any child with 5 green boxes will receive a note home from the class teacher. - At the end of each half term, classes or Year groups will have the opportunity to treat all children who have been in GREEN for the entirety to a fun activity on the Friday afternoon. - Children who have been in AMBER on more than three occasions will miss part of their green treat, but will remain supervised by the class teacher.
+At the end of the day, the Pupil of the Week must colour each child's relevant box with the appropriate colour (if they are absent, they are left blank). - At the end of the week, any child with 5 green boxes will receive a note home from the class teacher. - At the end of each half term, classes or Year groups will have the opportunity to treat all children who have been in GREEN for the entirety of that half term to a fun activity on the last full afternoon. - Children who have been in AMBER on more than three occasions will miss part of their green treat, but will remain supervised by the class teacher.
 Should a child be placed into AMBER on five occasions or more then the sanction will be in line with those children placed in the RED zone.

-- Children who have been placed in RED during the half term on more than two occasions will miss the whole of the half termly green treat (unless they can show a significant improvement in their attitude and the SLT agree). - List of children who will miss the green treat will be shared with SLT by the previous Wednesday children in Y1) who are to miss the treat will be sent to a central place within school to reflect on the reason(s) that they are missing this treat.
+- Children who have been placed in RED during the half term on more than two occasions will miss the whole of the half termly green treat (unless they can show a significant improvement in their attitude and the SLT agree). - List of children who will miss the green treat will be shared with SLT by the previous Tuesday.

+Children in Y2-Y6 (and in exceptional circumstances children in Y1) who are to miss the treat will be sent to a central place within school to reflect on the reason(s) that they are missing this treat.
 Here the children will write the reason(s) and hand this to the member of staff who will supervise the children.